ExeClim/Isca/exp/site_specific/gw4_isambard/README.md

 # Instructions for running Isca on GW4's Isambard Supercomputer (GNU compiler)

 These instructions are intended to get you up-and-running with a simple Held-Suarez test case.
-They assume you are starting with a default user environment on BlueCrystal 3, so some changes might be needed if you have already modified your environment.
+They assume you are starting with a default user environment on Isambard, so some changes might be needed if you have already modified your environment.

 Isamabard is a cray supercomputer comprised of Arm processor nodes.
 This means that configuration is slightly different to that of the usual Intel-based machines.